mpav432/Tourney/readme.md

 `R`estore game to previous round - Revert the game to a previous round.

 At the end of the desired number of rounds, the game ends and a champion is chosen

-# How to run

-Matt how do I run this thing